 IF-PEP allows the PDP to communicate with the PEP, especially allowing the PDP to instruct the PEP to isolate the AR during remediation and later grant it full network access once remediation is complete.
-The TNC expects to document this interface in the future, although it may well be based on standards from other bodies.
-See Section 6.
+For more details about IF-PEP, refer to the IF-PEP Specification [8].